 Lyssa’s book, Coaching Agile Teams, has set a new high water mark for the practice of Agile Coaching.
-Michael’s Agile Enterprise Transformation model has shifted the discussion to the broader organizational world of culture, change and leadership.
+Michael’s work in the area of Agile enterprise transformation has shifted the discussion to the broader organizational world of culture, change and leadership.
 Michael’s forthcoming book, Coaching the Agile Enterprise, will take the industry one giant step further.
 Both trained in the world of professional coaching, Lyssa and Michael have combined to help take the world of Agile Coaching to a new level of potential and professional rigor.
 To help us grow our impact, we have added a wonderful colleague, Michael Hamman, a specialist in agile leadership.

 Since 2004, I have taught Scrum and Agile Coaching to well over a thousand students, coached many agile teams, and served as master coach to scores of apprentice coaches.
 In both one-on-one settings and small groups, I enjoy a front-row seat as remarkable agile coaches emerge and go on to entice the very best from the teams and organizations they coach.
 Prior to agile, I had more than fifteen years of expertise leading project teams and groups of project managers (I was even a PMO Director — twice!), yet nothing prepared me for the power of agile done simply and well.

 I believe that agile is more than an alternate project management methodology and I am passionate about deepening the roles in agile – specifically agile coach and agile manager – to help agile move into its fullest expression.

 I hold an alphabet soup of certifications: Certified Scrum Coach (CSC), Project Management Professional (PMP), Six Sigma Green Belt (SSGB), Organization and Relationship Systems Certified Coach (ORSCC) and Associate Certified Coach (ACC).
 I am also a trained Co-Active Coach and Leader.

 In 2010, I authored Coaching Agile Teams: A Companion for ScrumMasters, Agile Coaches, and Project Managers in Transition.